jonashackt/mac-to-linux/README.md

 ## Why going from Mac to Linux?

-After many years (8+) of using a MacBook and fancy Apple stuff I found myself in thinking about leaving the golden cage.
+After many years (nearly 9) of using a MacBook and fancy Apple stuff I found myself in thinking about leaving the golden cage.

 I already dropped my iPhone in favour of an Android phone (currently Samsung Galaxy S23, mainly because of the great camera, the small form factor and the long update period) - and I don't really use iPhoto and others anymore.
 Also tethering doesn't work between an Android phone and a Mac (really! in 2023).